mac-can/SLCAN/README.md

 Windows is a registered trademarks of Microsoft Corporation in the United States and/or other countries. \
 POSIX is a registered of the Institute of Electrical and Electronic Engineers, Inc. \
 Linux is a registered trademark of Linus Torvalds. \
+Cygwin is a registered trademark of Red Hat, Inc. \
 All other company, product and service names mentioned herein may be trademarks, registered trademarks, or service marks of their respective owners.

 ### Hazard Note